zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes.md

 Inserted or updated tracked entities typically move to an `Unchanged` state after a successful save.
 Deleted entities are typically detached.

+For a closer look at that acceptance step and how `acceptAllChangesOnSuccess` affects it, see [What does AcceptAllChanges do?](#what-does-acceptallchanges-do).

+### What does AcceptAllChanges do?

+`AcceptAllChanges()` tells EF Core to accept the current tracked changes as the new baseline after the data has been successfully saved.

+In practice, entities that were marked as `Added`, `Modified`, or `Deleted` are updated in the `ChangeTracker` so they are no longer treated as pending changes.
+Inserted or updated entities typically become `Unchanged`, while deleted entities are typically detached.

-When you call `SaveChangesAsync(false)`, EF Core still sends the changes to the database, but it does not automatically perform that acceptance step afterward.
+By default, `SaveChanges()` and `SaveChangesAsync()` perform this step automatically after a successful save.
+If you pass `false` to `acceptAllChangesOnSuccess`, EF Core still sends the commands to the database, but it skips that acceptance step so you can handle it manually.

 ### Returns the number of written entries